University of Michigan Law School: Employment

 According to the University of Michigan Law School's ABA-required employment disclosures, 98% of the graduates of the Class of 2021 were employed or seeking an advanced degree.
 This includes the 94.2% of the class who had obtained jobs requiring a J.D.
 Of the Class of 2021, 55% were employed by firms of greater than 100 attorneys and 18% obtained clerkships.
 Michigan's Law School Transparency under-employment score is 5.8%, indicating the percentage of the Class of 2021 who are unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.
-In addition to Michigan, the majority of Michigan Law grads work in New York, Illinois, California, and Washington, D.C.
+In addition to Michigan, the majority of Michigan Law graduates work in New York, Illinois, California, and Washington, D.C.